canonical/lxd/doc/image-handling.md

 As a general rule, you should never template a file which is owned by a package or is otherwise expected to be overwritten by normal operation of the container.

+For convenience the following functions are exported to pongo templates:
+ - config\_get("user.foo", "bar") => Returns the value of "user.foo" or "bar" if unset.